AlphaAnas/CS224-HW2a-Fall2023/README.md

-# To compile your .cpp files you have the following options
+# To compile your .cpp files you have the following options (you can opt for either of the two):

 ## 1. Build code using the g++ compiler directly